illumio/illumio.core/docs/VEN_ROLE.md

 ## Tags

-VEN management operations can be run by specifying one of the tags below when running the `illumio.illumio.ven` role.
+VEN management operations can be run by specifying one of the tags below when running the `illumio.core.ven` role.

 See the chapter on [VEN State](https://docs.illumio.com/core/21.5/Content/Guides/ven-administration/ven-state/_ch-ven-state.htm) in the VEN adminisrtation guide for more detailed explanations of each state.

 ### ven_pair

-The default behaviour for the `illumio.illumio.ven` role.
+The default behaviour for the `illumio.core.ven` role.
 Creates a pairing profile (or uses an existing one if `illumio_ven_profile_name` is passed) and generates a pairing key to pair remote workloads with the PCE.

 ### ven_start